 Reasonably comprehensive coverage of the relevant topics.
 Answer is well- structured and organised.
 Good understanding of the material.
 Will often bring in material from outside the lectures to illustrate understanding.
 Answer demonstrates some independent thoughts and insights.
 50-69% Grades C-B.

 Adequate answer to the question, but with a limited elaboration of the arguments.
 Answer is largely based on the lecture material provided, with little evidence of wider reading.
 40-49%, Grade D.

 Comprehensive and accurate coverage of the area.
 Answer shows a clarity of argument and expression.
 Uses material from outside of lectures to illustrate and clarify the arguments made.
 Depth of insight into theoretical issues, with clear evidence of independent thought.
 70% and above, Grade A.

-Explain complex concepts within self- and body-representation in simple, clear ways using verbal and visual presentation methods.
+Explain complex concepts within self- and body-representation in simple, clear ways.

 Use knowledge of current empirical methods to design and write an original proposal for a new study within one of the topics covered.

 Appraise theories and empirical findings relating to the central themes in body-representation and self-representation research.

 Have an understanding of the fundamental mechanisms and neurocognitive structures underlying basic bodily self-awareness.

 Discuss and critically evaluate the key evidence for the role of body representations in social cognition and mental health